Leadership

 "The best companies invest in ways that enable their employees to become multipliers for the business."

-The importance of a human-centric approach
+The importance of a new human-centric approach

 4 steps for developing a human-centric budget

 In the face of economic challenges, HR leaders must still prioritize human-centric budgeting.
 Organizations may be tempted to cut costs related to human capital, viewing them as non-essential.
-However, this short-term thinking can have long-term consequences.
+However, this short-term thinking will have long-term consequences.
 If your organization is looking to adopt a more human-centric approach to budgeting, here are some key steps to consider:

 1. Understand your organization